Princeton’s Endowment Up in 2024, but 3.9% Return Lags Behind Peers

 “Generations of generous philanthropy, coupled with excellent stewardship of our endowment, enable the University to make bold investments in human talent,” said Provost Jennifer Rexford ’91 in the University’s announcement.
 “The endowment allows us to offer unparalleled financial support to our students, launch major research initiatives, and build state-of-the-art facilities.”

 This year’s return was certified by the Princeton University Investment Co.
-(Princo), the entity that manages the endowment, earlier this month.
+(Princo), the entity that manages the endowment, in October.

-Princo president Vincent Tuohey, who succeeded Andrew Golden in June, was not immediately available for an interview with PAW.
+Princo president Vincent Tuohey, who succeeded Andrew Golden in June, declined an interview with PAW, and the University declined to answer follow-up questions.

 Endowment Returns in the Ivy League,